marmelab/sg/README.md

 ### takeEvery

-fork given generator each time given event is triggered.
+forks given generator each time given event is triggered.
 It is the same as forking the following generator:

 ```js